 Translation of these insights to clinical practice is a major focus in Ashok’s current work.
 He leads a multidisciplinary initiative in Cambridge that aims to pioneer new approaches for chemical biology and the development of small-molecule therapeutics against cancer.
 He directs the Centre for Chemical Biology and Therapeutics at the National Centre for Biological Sciences, Bangalore, which mirrors these aims.
-Ashok has worked extensively with industry, and for over a decade, has held scientific advisory board appointments with companies advancing biologic (eg., Cambridge Antibody Technology/MedImmune) or small-molecule therapies (eg., Astex, Sentinel Oncology) for cancer.
+Ashok has worked extensively with industry, and has held scientific advisory board appointments for over a decade with companies advancing biologic (eg., Cambridge Antibody Technology/MedImmune) or small-molecule therapies (eg., Astex, Sentinel Oncology) for cancer.

 Ashok has been elected a Fellow of the Academy of Medical Sciences, London, and a Member of the EMBO European academy, Heidelberg.